spilman6/courses/pages/data-access-for-programmers/getting-started.md

 	</div>
 </details>

-## Boolean Data
+### Boolean Data

-The last type that we are going to focus on this week is a boolean (true/false) data-type.
+The last type that we are going to focus on this week is a boolean (true/false) data type.

 <details open>
 	<summary class="video">Show/Hide Video</summary>